 All students are required to be in status each term.
-This means that students must either be registered or be on an approved Leave of Absence.
+This means that students must either be registered or be on an approved Leave of Absence (PDF).
 Individuals who are not in status will be considered withdrawn from The Graduate Center.
 Registration information is emailed to students prior to the start of each term.
 It is expected that all registrations be completed by the end of the registration period.
+Select to view the current Academic Calendar.

-For information regarding registration and academic record keeping, students should consult the Academic Policies and Procedures.
-In addition, the Student Handbook supplements information in the Bulletin of The Graduate Center with useful information about opportunities and services for students.
+For further information regarding registration, academic record keeping, email communication policy, student rights to access to education records as it relates to the Family Educational Rights and Privacy Act (FERPA), students should consult the Academic Policies and Procedures.
+In addition, the Student Handbook (PDF) supplements information in the Bulletin of The Graduate Center with useful information about opportunities and services for students.

 If you are a continuing student needing to reset your PIN, you can reset your PIN ONLINE.
 After you answer your challenge questions, you will be able to establish a New PIN (your new PIN must be 6 digits).
 If you do not remember your challenge question answers then you may contact the Office of the Registrar in person or via email to reset your PIN.
 The PIN will be reset back to your date of birth (MMDDYY).
 You must use your GC or other CUNY email account in your communication.